xinitrc/xinitrc.de/posts/2013-11-03-Running-in-circles.md

 If you are a mathematician or at least have a good ability to read mathematical definitions, this might be enough for you and you can skip the next paragraph.

 For anybody else let me try to explain what this means.
 First we have a set of vertices \(V\).
 Every vertex is just a "thing" that we can somehow connect with some other "thing" (vertex) by a relation e.g. train stations, people or dots.
-The second part, the edges \(E\), are precisely these relations, every edge (\(e\in E\)) connects exactly two "things" (vertices) with one another (\(\forall e\in E \bullet |e|=2\)), going on with the examples above, you can thing of an edge as train tracks connecting two train stations, friendships connecting two people or simply a line connecting two dots.
+The second part, the edges \(E\), are precisely these relations, every edge (\(e\in E\)) connects exactly two "things" (vertices) with one another (\(\forall e\in E \bullet |e|=2\)), going on with the examples above, you can think of an edge as train tracks connecting two train stations, friendships connecting two people or simply a line connecting two dots.
 In the special case stated above we can't distinguish between an "origin" and a "target" of the relations, so they are symmetrical which only means if \(a\) and \(b\) are train stations and there is a track between them we can't say the track only goes from \(a\) to \(b\) but not the other way around.
 There is one more technicality we don't allow loops e.g. one vertex \(v\in V\) having an edge going from \(v\) back to \(v\) is forbidden.
 For the reminder of this exercise this makes no big difference, but makes the formulation above a little easier.

 For obvious reasons we resort to showing graphs as dots and lines between them.
 So here is an example: